Dushara: Worship

 In Classical Greek times, he was associated with Zeus because he was the chief of the Nabataean pantheon as well as with Dionysus.

-A shrine to Dushara has been discovered in the harbour of ancient Puteoli in Italy.
+A shrine to Dushara has been discovered in the harbour of ancient Puteoli in Italy, together with the Puteoli Nabataean inscriptions.
 The city was an important nexus for trade to the Near East and it is known to have had a Nabataean presence during the mid first century BCE.
 The cult continued in some capacity well into the Roman period and possibly as late as the Islamic period.

 This deity was mentioned by the ninth century CE Muslim historian Hisham Ibn Al-Kalbi, who wrote in the Book of Idols (Kitab al-Asnām) that: "The Banū al-Hārith ibn-Yashkur ibn-Mubashshir of the ʻAzd had an idol called Dū Sharā".

 Safaitic inscriptions mention animal sacrifices to Dushara, asking for a variety of services.